Derbyshire played a vital role in the Industrial Revolution and has a wide range of sites of historic interest and incredible places to visit.

 Haddon Hall: Parts of the house date from the 12th Century, sitting like a jewel in its Elizabethan terraced gardens, and overlooking the River Wye.

-Heights of Abraham: Britain’s first alpine style cable car and then explore the large network of naturally formed caverns and passageways dating back millions of years.
+Heights of Abraham: Ride on Britain’s first alpine style cable car.
+Explore the large network of naturally formed caverns and passageways dating back millions of years.

 National Stone Centre: The centre is full of ancient tropical reefs, rocks and minerals, centuries of industrial history, and wildlife treasures.